AdaCore/gpr/doc/gpr_user_guide/source/libraries.rst

 =====================

-A *stand-alone library* (SAL) bundles its own Ada elaboration code so that it can be loaded and initialised independently of the main program's elaboration sequence.
+A *stand-alone library* (SAL) bundles its own Ada elaboration code so that it can be loaded and initialized independently of the main program's elaboration sequence.
 This is required for plugins and shared libraries loaded at runtime.